dronn1k-org/better_notifier/README.md

 # `better_notifier`

-`better_notifier` is a Dart package that simplifies state management by enhancing the capabilities of `ValueNotifier`.
+`Better Notifier` is a Dart package that simplifies state management by enhancing the capabilities of `ValueNotifier`.
 This package introduces powerful abstractions and extensions for managing `ValueNotifier` instances, making them more flexible, efficient, and developer-friendly.
 It is particularly suited for applications requiring advanced state management and reactive programming.

 ---